 So here’s where we are.
 We are implementing a social media campaign designed to capitalize on the collective power of the people and calling it “People Power.”
 We’re moving past those who are unable to recognize this logical solution, which is in their interests to support including both the NFL protesting players and owners caught in their mutually self-defeating quandary.

-However, it makes more sense to take this “People Power” to its ultimate level giving our original participants and supporters the opportunity to be investor owners.
+However, it makes more sense to take this “People Power” to its ultimate level giving our original “GoFundMe” participants and supporters the opportunity to be investor owners.
 Once we air our television news-day pilot to millions of Americans on Youtube and other streaming platforms, our “People Power” concept will reach its ultimate manifestation.
 1 million shares at $200 each with a maximum of 5 shares per person should once again be an attractive offer.
 The percentage of ownership will be stated in the offering.
 This is real “People Power” taken to an unprecedented level.
+It will allow us to begin our national cable news television network with potentially a builtin audience of owners investors in the million viewership range.
 A change is coming.